waltergallegog/SEcubeWallet/another-page.md

 ![](https://raw.githubusercontent.com/duverleygrajales/SEcubeWallet/gh-pages/assets/images/walter.png)

 >Born in Colombia in 1993, I started my journey in electronic engineering at the  University of Antioquia in 2010.
 After 5 years of studies I moved to Italy to pursuit a master degree in Embedded Systems at Politecnico di Torino.
-My areas of interest encomprise the development of specific purpose hardware in VHDL/Verilog, the programming of microcontolled based devices on C/C++ and the application of those in Machine Learning projects.
+My areas of interest encomprise the development of specific purpose hardware in VHDL/Verilog, the programming of microcontoller based devices on C/C++ and the application of those in Machine Learning projects.

 [waltergallegog](https://github.com/waltergallegog)